KarateKamiOW/ProjectAL/README.md

 //------------------------------------
+As of 3/9

+2 new Npc's added.
+6 Misc. items added.
+These are items that serve no direct purpose(such as recovering health or boosting stats), but may serve as crafting pieces later.
+These misc. items drop randomly from monsters.
+Additionaly, also added 'Skill Crystals'.
+These also drop randomly from monsters, and are needed to unlock skills in the future.
+The 'Skill Unlock Vendors/NPCs" are associated with the two newly added NPCs.
+//------------------------------------

-As of 3/15 Six Alien species are available to the players.
+As of 3/5 Six Alien species are available to the players.
 Perks are not in.

 The scripts for dialog are completed.
 Using scriptable objects, I can easily create dialog entries for Npcs.
 Furthermore, I also added a response system for the player.
 With this, the player can choose between different dialog responses, resulting in different passive stat changes.